-OJ L 55, 28.2.2011, p.
+&lt;sup>1 OJ L 55, 28.2.2011, p.
 13.

-- Given the nature and the relatively short duration of the measures provided for under the stabilisation mechanism for bananas, and in order to prevent a negative impact on the situation of the Union market for bananas, the Commission should also adopt immediately applicable implementing acts for the temporary suspension of the preferential customs duty established under the stabilisation mechanism for bananas, or to determine that such temporary suspension is not appropriate.
-Where such immediately applicable implementing acts are applied, the advisory procedure should be used. - (29) The Commission should make diligent and effective use of the stabilisation mechanism for bananas in order to avoid a threat of serious deterioration or a serious deterioration for producers in the outermost regions in the Union.
-From 1 January 2020 the general bilateral safeguard mechanism including the special provisions for outermost regions remains applicable. - (30) For purposes of adopting the necessary implementing rules for the application of the rules contained in Appendices 2A and 5 of Annex II (Concerning the definition of the concept of "Originating Products" and Methods of Administrative Co-operation) and Appendix 1 (Elimination of Customs Duties) of Annex I to the Agreement, Article 247a of Council Regulation (EEC) No 2913/92 of 12 October 1992 establishing the Community Customs Code1 should be applied. - (31) This Regulation should apply only to products originating in the Union or in Colombia or Peru,
+- Given the nature and the relatively short duration of the measures foreseen under the stabilisation mechanism for bananas, and in order to prevent a negative impact on the situation of the Union market for bananas, the Commission should also adopt immediately applicable implementing acts for the temporary suspension of the preferential customs duty established under the stabilisation mechanism for bananas, or to determine that such temporary suspension is not appropriate.
+Where such immediately applicable implementing acts are applied, the advisory procedure should be used. - The Commission should make diligent and effective use of the stabilisation mechanism for bananas in order to avoid a threat of serious deterioration or a serious deterioration for producers in the outermost regions in the Union.
+From 1 January 2020, the general bilateral safeguard mechanism, including the special provisions for outermost regions, remains applicable. - (30) For purposes of adopting the necessary implementing rules for the application of the rules contained in Appendix 2A of Annex II (Concerning the definition of the concept of 'originating products' and methods of administrative co-operation) and Appendix 2 of Annex I (Elimination of Customs Duties) to the Agreement, Article 247a of Council Regulation (EEC) No 2913/92 of 12 October 1992 establishing the Community Customs Code should be applied. - (31) This Regulation should apply only to products originating in the Union or in Central America,